PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} academic and industrial attention to humanoid robots has significantly increased.
-However, research and education in this field are lagging due to the hardware and algorithmic complexities involved.
-While miniature humanoid robots like DARwIn-OP~\cite{ha2011development} and the NAO robot~\cite{gouaillier2008nao} have traditionally been used for educational purposes, their servo-based actuation and low payload capacity limit the exploration of advanced topics such as whole-body control, dynamic locomotion, and manipulation in humanoid robots.
-Although several low-cost force/torque control-based legged robot platforms have also been developed~\cite{grimminger2020open,liu2022design}, their accessibility remains limited due to cost and difficulty in maintenance.
+Recent academic and industrial advancements in humanoid robotics have revealed critical gaps in educational infrastructure and research accessibility.
+While miniature humanoid robots like DARwIn-OP~\cite{ha2011development} and NAO~\cite{gouaillier2008nao} have served as entry-level educational tools, their servo-based actuation system and limited payload capacities restrict investigations into advanced topics such as whole-body control, dynamic locomotion, and manipulation.
+Although emerging force/torque controlled platforms attempt to address these limitations~\cite{grimminger2020open,liu2022design}, their high maintenance requirements and substantial costs still impede widespread adoption.